dheerajshenoy/sonifycpp-readme/README.md

 - 31 July 2024

+    - Bug fix

+        The multi-threading support has been added for the rest of the traversals which were previously mentioned as not working. (*NOTE*: Never pass anything by reference to thread calls)

     - New Feature

         1. *Multi-threading support*.
 The image traversal algorithm performance has been boosted through multithreading support. *NOTE* : Not all traversal support multi-threading for now.
 Only the following supports multi-threading